akmalfaditya/Bootcamp/Practice/Framework Fundamentals/String and Text Handling/README.md

 # String and Text Handling in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the fundamental skill of text manipulation!
+Learn the fundamental skill of text manipulation!
 String handling is at the core of almost every application - from user input validation to data processing, API communication, and file operations.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: